jc7447/BetterDynAdmin/README.md

 </table>

-* Backup and restore capabilities
+* Backup and restore capabilities of toolbar and editor data

 Installation